WMATA Metro Commuter Tips

 Reach out to us today to learn more about what we can do for your company!

-Temp Agency Tips: How to Impress a Staffing Agency
+Temp Agency Tips: How To Impress a Staffing Agency

-With so many job seekers flooding the job market today, employers are seeking assistance from staffing agencies to help them sort through the market and fill open positions.
-When you apply for a job online, chances are you are responding to a posting from a staffing agency or a recruiter.
-When using a staffing agency during your job hunt, you need to know what to say when calling a temp agency and how to treat the person on the other end of the line.
+When using a staffing agency during your job hunt, you should make an effort to impress staffing agencies.
+To do so, you need to know what to say when calling a temp agency and how to treat the person on the other end of the line.
 Considering questions to ask a staffing agency beforehand can be the difference between an impressive interview and a misfire.

-Because the market is so flooded with job seekers, employers are choosing to use staffing agencies to hire more temporary or temp-to-hire employees than to hire permanent employees directly.
-While staffing agencies can operate similarly to a typical human resources department, they specialize in finding the right person for the right job – and weeding through all the wrong resumes.
-Make sure you have what it takes to impress a staffing agency with these temp agency tips from the experts!
+Because the market is saturated with job seekers, employers are choosing to use staffing agencies to hire more temporary or temp-to-hire employees than to hire permanent employees directly.
+While staffing agencies can operate similarly to a typical human resources department, they specialize in finding the right person for the right job — and weeding through all the wrong resumes.
+Make sure you have what it takes to impress a staffing agency with these expert temp agency tips!

-1. Speak with Respect
+1. Speak With Respect

 If you’re wondering what to say when calling a temp agency, you should let respect be your guide.
-Job seekers tend to believe that since they are not speaking directly with a hiring manager from the company they want to work for, they don’t need to turn their A-game on for their contact at a staffing agency.
+Job seekers tend to believe that since they are not speaking directly with a hiring manager from the company they want to work for, they don’t need to turn their A-game on for their contact.
 Yet staffing agency interview questions can make up the bulk of interviewing experiences.
+To impress staffing agencies, you should treat every interaction like an interview.

 A recruiter at a staffing agency serves as the initial screener for an open position.
-If you want to be considered for a job with their client, strive to impress the recruiter.
-When coming up with questions to ask a staffing agency, feel free to ask for clarity on any parts of the process you may be uncertain about.
+If you want to be considered for a job with their client, strive to make a good impression on the recruiter.
+When coming up with questions to ask a staffing agency, feel free to ask for clarity on any parts of the process you may be unsure about.
 Make sure you speak professionally, honestly and politely with any representative you encounter from a staffing agency.
 Treat them as you would any other hiring manager in a job interview.
-If you can’t impress the recruiter, you’ll never even get the chance to turn your charm on for the hiring manager.
+If you can’t impress the staffing recruiter, you’ll never get to turn your charm on for the hiring manager.

 2. Follow Instructions

-Hundreds of people can apply to the same job posting on a daily basis, so staffing agencies typically try to screen candidates before even viewing their resumes.
-For example, a job posting might say that all interested candidates need to include a cover letter or a salary requirement with their resume.
+This is one of the most underrated temp agency tips and the most important.
+Hundreds of people can apply to the same job posting daily, so staffing agencies typically try to screen candidates before even viewing their resumes.
+For example, a job posting might say that all interested candidates must include a cover letter or a salary requirement with their resume.
 If you don’t include the requested paperwork or information, you could be immediately disqualified without your resume even being viewed.
+Following instructions is the bare minimum requirement to impress staffing agencies.
+If you have any questions about how to apply to a temp agency, it’s better to ask than risk making mistakes.

-Whether you receive a response to your resume requesting more information or a recruiter asks you to call them at a certain time, the best temp agency tips dictate that you do your best to follow all the instructions you receive.
-Staffing agencies usually won’t waste their time talking to someone about a position if they have already proved they cannot follow basic instructions.
-If you are choosing questions to ask a staffing agency, make sure not to ask for information that they have already provided in their instructions.
+Whether you receive a response to your resume requesting more information or a recruiter asks you to call them at a particular time, the best temp agency tips dictate that you do your best to follow all the instructions you receive.
+Temp agencies and recruiters are busy — the best way to impress staffing agencies is to show respect for their time by following their instructions.
+Staffing agencies usually won’t waste time talking to someone about a position if they have proved they cannot follow basic directions.
+If you are choosing questions to ask a staffing agency, do not ask for information they have already provided in their application request.

 3. Be Enthusiastic